 Breast Reconstruction Fort Worth

-At his Fort Worth, Texas practice, Dr. Louis Strock performs breast reconstruction at the time of mastectomy, after mastectomy, or to repair congenital defects of the breast.
-Having served the North Texas area since 1996, Dr. Strock is widely known for his expertise in breast reconstruction surgery.
+Dr. Louis Strock performs breast reconstruction in Fort Worth at the time of mastectomy, breast reconstruction after mastectomy, or reconstruction to repair congenital defects of the breast.
+Having served the North Texas area since 1996, Dr. Strock is widely known for his expertise in reconstructive breast surgery.
 He seeks to give women beautiful, natural-looking breasts and the confidence that goes with them.
 Dr. Strock is an experienced, board-certified plastic surgeon, and he takes the time to carefully explain all of the options available for breast reconstruction.

 Patients considering reconstruction at the time of their mastectomy, or who have already undergone a mastectomy and are now interested in having breast reconstruction surgery, can request a consultation with Dr. Strock using our online form.
 Or call our office and one of our knowledgeable staff members can schedule your appointment.

 “After meeting with Dr. Strock for the first time, I felt much better on what to expect in the months to come before my reconstruction surgery was to take place.
 Dr. Strock was very thorough and took the time to listen and answer my questions and concerns.”